hasura/cloudflare-workers-blogpost/README.md

 - The fundamental Hasura knowledge to build and be productive
 - A sense of accomplishment and motivation that will inspire you to take these skills, and build something awesome out of them

+> Note: You can also view this content on our blog, at: https://hasura.io/blog/building-applications-with-cloudflare-workers-and-hasura-graphql-engine/

 ### Check out the Finished Product

 **You can view the code and live frontend we'll be building, hooked up to Hasura and the CF Worker, here in your browser:**